 We believe in context-sensitive, sustainable design that respects the land, its natural features and surrounding entities.
 When you work with us, you will not find any preconceived notions or aesthetic criteria your project must conform to.
-We do not design for ourselves, but rather for our clients and the community they live in, work in, play in and pray in.
+We do not design for ourselves, but rather for our clients and the community they live in, work in, play in, learn in and pray in.
 We also understand people will probably never recognize our buildings because we don’t have a particular style.
 It is not about us.
 It is about who our clients are and we want to design buildings that are unique to them.
 This entails that our most important quality must be to listen intently to our clients in order to draw out of them the deeper meaning of what they want or need, beyond just the numbers.
 We recognize our responsibility in transforming communities, businesses and personal success in the most positive way forward with each and every project we take on.

 For over 30 years, we have made listening our highest focus with every one of our projects, regardless of size or budget.
 Our clients are more like partners and with each partnership, clear communication remains the foundation for it’s success.
 Each of our projects is unique and often times require a custom approach to collaboration and idea sharing throughout the length of the project.
 We highly encourage client participation and collaboration from start to finish, which has resulted in many of our clients being repeat clients.